 Through Twyg’s work, we encourage sustainable design practices and sustainable consumer behaviour.
 Using the framework of the United Nations Sustainability Goal 12, Twyg supports fashion that cares about people and the planet.
 “We are very honoured to be in a position to celebrate the excellent work that has been achieved despite, and sometimes because of, the current circumstances,” says Twyg Founder and Director Jackie May.

-Sponsors of the 2021 edition of the awards include headline sponsor Country Road and category sponsors BMW i, adidas, Levi’s® and Reebok.
+Sponsors of the 2021 edition of the awards include headline sponsor Country Road and category sponsors BMW i, adidas, Inscape, Levi’s® and Reebok.
 Long-standing partners PETCO South Africa (the PET recycling company NPC), Fashion Revolution South Africa and SA Fashion Week are on board again to support the awards.

 Sunday Times Lifestyle is the media partner for 2021.